Malte311/FinanceList-Desktop/README.md

 ![Build Status](https://travis-ci.com/Malte311/FinanceList-Desktop.svg?token=peoMTzKpBjcCaX8BZgzt&branch=master)

 FinanceList is a simple finance managing tool.
 For more information on how to use this tool, take a look at the [wiki](https://github.com/Malte311/FinanceList-Desktop/wiki).
-There should also be an online demo version soon.
 ***
 ## Features
 ![Features](https://github.com/Malte311/FinanceList-Desktop/blob/master/res/balances_page.gif)